 Gorilla: Nextcloud.
 Lightweight: Syncthing.

-If you want a file sync service for a team — with per-user quotas, sharing with guest links, WebDAV endpoints, mobile apps, web UI — Nextcloud is the right call.
-It handles dozens of users, has mature admin tooling, and has plenty of third-party integrations.
+If you want a file sync service for a team — per-user quotas, guest link sharing, WebDAV endpoints, mobile apps, web UI — Nextcloud is the right call.
+Mature admin tooling, plenty of third-party integrations.

 Case 2: RSS